New Cloud Features in Adobe Premiere Pro CC

 Previously you could upload/download and share files with Creative Cloud, but Premiere Pro CC adds features inside of the app that let you connect with the cloud.
 This is a big step forward in my opinion and definitely offers advantages over the previous Creative Suite.

-In this post we’ll take a look at the new cloud features in Premiere Pro CC, and how they can enhance your video editing workflow.
+In this post we’ll take a look at the new Premiere Pro CC, and how they can enhance your video editing workflow.

 Sync Premiere Settings in the Cloud